surniaulula/wpsso-wp-sitemaps/README.md

 <!-- about -->

-<p>Manage post and taxonomy types included in the WordPress sitemaps XML and exclude "No Index" posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages.</p>
+<p>Manage post and taxonomy types included in the WordPress sitemaps XML, and exclude any "No Index" posts, pages, custom post types, taxonomy terms (categories, tags, etc.), or user profile pages.</p>

 <!-- /about -->

+<h3>The WP Sitemaps Settings Page</h3>

+<h3>The Document SSO Metabox</h3>

 <h3>WPSSO Core Required</h3>